thunder-godd/thunder-godd/README.md

 - 👋 Hi, I’m Tony
-- 👀 I’m interested in FullStack Web Development
+- 👀 I’m interested in Full Stack Web Development
 - 🌱 I’m currently learning Next.Js and Django
-- 💞️ I’m looking to collaborate on Frontend and Backend projects...
+- 💞️ I’m looking to collaborate on Web dvelopment projects...

 <!---
 thunder-godd/thunder-godd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.